What we do

 - We help some of the most disadvantaged women (and their children) in the community

-- We support over 688 women every year
+- We support hundreds of women every year

 - We help children living in homes where there is domestic abuse and drug and alcohol addiction